wali55/react-tutorial/notes.md

 Episode 11
-1. Custom Hook: why should we build out own hook? when should we build our own hook? how should we build out own hook?
+1. Custom Hook: why should we build our own hook? when should we build our own hook? how should we build our own hook?
 2. Reusability, readability, separation of concerns (maintainability), module, testable. why do we write function? we can wrap up a small piece of logic inside a function.
 3. In the onClick button we call filterData() function, here we do not need to know what logic filterData() is using (binary search/linear search) to filter the data.
 I just need the output here. we need to abstract the logic, it makes our code much more readable, if I need to use this code to filter data somewhere else I can just reuse it.
 4. We need a common place where we can keep our utility function and import from there.